UKPLab/elmo-bilstm-cnn-crf/README.md

 # Computing ELMo representations
 The computation of ELMo representations is computationally expensive.
 A CNN is used to map the characters of a token to a dense vectors.
 These dense vectors are then fed through two BiLSTMs.
 The representation of each token and the two outputs of the BiLSTMs are used to form the final context-dependend word embedding.

 In order speed-up the training, we pre-compute the context dependend word embeddings for all sentences in our training, development, and test set.
-Hence, instead of passing word indizes to the BiLSTM-CRF architecture, we pass the final 1024 dimensional embeddings to the architecture.
+Hence, instead of passing word indices to the BiLSTM-CRF architecture, we pass the final 1024 dimensional embeddings to the architecture.

 The relevant code looks like:
 ```